CryptechTest/pova/README.md

  - Added custom override names for special functions "default", "min", "max", "force"
  - Tweaked test axe to use new settings.

+### 0.4

+ - 'pova_loop' now contains loop timer in seconds, 0 to disable
+ - tweak and optimize code